-- All construction must be done in accordance with an approved construction and operational phase Environmental Management Plan (EMP), which must include the recommendations made in this report. - A suitably qualified Environmental Control Officer must be appointed to monitor the construction phase in terms of the EMP and any other conditions pertaining to specialist studies. - Before any work is done protected tree species must be marked and demarcated (Refer to Table 2). - Before any work is done search & rescue as discussed in Table 3 must be completed. - Lay-down areas or construction sites must be located within the construction footprint. - No clearing of any area outside of the construction footprint may be allowed. - An integrated waste management approach must be implemented during construction. - Construction related general and hazardous waste may only be disposed of at Municipal approved waste disposal sites. - Alien invasive Prosopis plants within the footprint (and immediate surroundings) must be removed in a responsible way (to ensure against regrowth). - The Municipality must ensure that adequate waste and sewerage facilities and or services are established to service this community.
+- All construction must be done in accordance with an approved construction and operational phase Environmental Management Plan (EMP), which must include the recommendations made in this report. - A suitably qualified Environmental Control Officer must be appointed to monitor the construction phase in terms of the EMP and any other conditions pertaining to specialist studies. - Before any work is done protected tree species must be marked and demarcated (Refer to Table 2 - Appendix 6A).
+If any of these plants are to be removed a permit must be obtained before the plant may be removed. - Before any work is done search & rescue as discussed in Table 3 must be completed.
+If any of these plants are to be removed a permit must be obtained before the plant may be removed. - Lay-down areas or construction sites must be located within the construction footprint. - No clearing of any area outside of the construction footprint may be allowed. - All waste that had been illegally dumped within the footprint must be removed to a Municipal approved waste disposal site. - An integrated waste management approach must be implemented during construction. - Construction related general and hazardous waste may only be disposed of at Municipal approved waste disposal sites. - Alien invasive Prosopis plants within the footprint (and immediate surroundings) must be removed in a responsible way (to ensure against regrowth).